gunishj/DOBCalculator/README.md

 ### Branch Policy

-We have the following branches
+We will be having the following branches in sometime
 * **development** All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
 Make sure it passes a build check on Travis.
 * **master** This contains the stable code.
 After significant features/bugfixes are accumulated on development, we move it to master.
 * **apk** This branch contains automatically generated apk file for testing.